Gabattal/intl-agent/README.md

 ## Contributing

-If you'd like to contribute to the development of Intl-agent, please follow the standard fork and pull request workflow.
+If you'd like to contribute to the development of intl-agent, please follow the standard fork and pull request workflow.

 ## License